YarikRevich/ObjectStorage/README.md

   # Enables backup functionality.
   enabled: true

-  # Represents format used for content to be saved.
-  format: "zip"

   # Represents frequency of backup operation for selected provider.
   frequency: "0 */5 * * * ?"